 |Transactions||Most Visited Pages||Satisfaction Survey Trends|

 |Gross Margin||Traffic||Customer Support Inquiries|

 |Selling Products or Services Online||Revenue, Profit, Conversion Rate, Average Order Value, Average cost per conversion|

 |Lead Generation Sites||Lead Volume, Conversion Rate, Revenue originating from web leads, Cost Per Lead, Revenue Per Visit.|

-Your website is never “done”.
+The seventh element of an effective website strategy is to know that Your website is never “done”.
 Think of it as a long term initiative.
 Technology is always changing.
 Competitive environments always changing.
-User expectations are always evolving.
+User expectations are continuously evolving.